MadeInPierre/finalynx/README.md

 ``` -->

 And you're done!
 You should see a template portfolio tree and your investments detected from Finary.
 Now go customize the `assistant.py` file for your own needs 🚀

+**Pro Tip:** Why not setup a script to autorun this project in a new terminal when your computer starts up?
+Could be a nice view 🤭

 <!-- 1.
 Install [`finary_api`](https://github.com/lasconic/finary) by following the instructions there and make sure everything works.